johnnovak/nim-osdialog/README.md

 ## Notes

-Only the file dialog related functions have been wrapped.
+Only the file dialog related functions have been wrapped (the others don't really work anyway).

+## License

+osdialog is released into the public domain (CC0).

+The wrapper is released under the [Do What The Fuck You Want To Public License, Version 2](http://www.wtfpl.net/), as published by Sam Hocevar.